-Moving in with your significant other is an exciting moment as a couple!
+What does it mean when you and your partner take the leap and move in together?
 In addition to sharing a home, moving in together also marks the financial commitment you’re making to each other.
 In particular, you’ll find that much of your spending will move from personal expenses towards more shared expenses - ie. expenses you have together.

 To help you prepare and win at love and money, here are 5 tips for couples moving in together:

 Now that you and your partner are spending money together, building a budget will help reduce overspending, avoid money arguments, and start planning for the future.
 You can start by tracking your monthly income and expenses with a budgeting app made for just for couples, like Zeta, or use a spreadsheet.

 After getting a feel for what your spending habits are together, set some shared budgets for different categories, like groceries or eating out.
 Check up on your budget every week or every month to gauge if it’s a good fit or needs adjustment.
 There’s honestly no better feeling than being on the same page about your money!

 You’ve probably heard of the five love languages – but did you know that there are different money languages as well?
 Some people love to spend, others prioritize saving for emergencies, while some will fall somewhere in the middle.
 Knowing each of your money personalities can make talking about and managing your finances together less stressful.

 If you've moved in together you can consider splitting and managing shared expenses together is using a joint credit card.
 Instead of opting for a joint account, using a joint credit card on the expenses you share, like groceries or date nights, allows you to reduce the back and forth Venmo requests!